Tim is responsible for the provision of all the IT services which specifically deliver scientific data and computation. This includes:

 - High performance computing (HPC) clusters

-- High performance parallel filesystems for data analysis
+- High performance filesystems for data analysis

 - Data management systems for scientific data